nlperez11/wolox/README.md

 * [Java v11] - Programming Language base.
 * [SpringBoot v2.3.4.RELEASE] - The powerfull java framework for web apps.
 * [JPA] - ORM based in Hibernate
-* [Gradle v6.6.1] - as Dependency management and app runner
+* [Gradle v6.6.1] - As Dependency management and app runner
 * [Postgresql] - Relational DB
 * [Junit] - For Unit testing

 ### Installation

-This app requires [Java](https://nodejs.org/) v11+ to run.
+* This app requires [Java](https://www.java.com/es/download/) v11+ to run.
-Create database with the same name to properties file. (wolox) Install the dependencies and start the server.
+* Create database with the same name to properties file. (wolox)
+* Install the dependencies and start the server.

 Windows
 ```sh